ukgov-equality-hub/ethnicity-facts-and-figures/README.md

 Remember do not commit sensitive data to the repo.

-If we ever move of Heroku we'll find another way to generate a .env for production or use something else.
+If we ever move off Heroku we'll find another way to generate a .env for production or use something else.

 For CI variables are in circle.yml